storageos/storageos.github.io/_docs/install/vagrant.md

 ### Viewing or modifying the Vagrantfile

 1. To configure the cluster size and number of clients, the relevant lines can be found at the top of the file.
+So for example:
-So for example, if you want a single-node cluster, change the `3` on the `STORAGEOS_NODES` line to `1` or simply set an environment variable from your terminal window:
+    * You want to run a single-node cluster by  changing the `3` on the `STORAGEOS_NODES` line to `1`
+    * You want to manage down CPU resources by changing the `2` on the `STORAGEOS_CPU` line to `1`
+    * You want to manage down memory resources by changing `2048` on the `STORAGEOS_MEMORY` line to `1536`

+    ...or simply set an environment variable from your terminal window:

     ```bash
     STORAGEOS_NODES=1
+    STORAGEOS_CPU=1
+    STORAGEOS_MEMORY=1536
     ```

 ## Initialise the Cluster